iisalazar/sly-test-repo/README.md

-# Slydyn test repository
+# Sly test repository
-An example monorepo that the devs can follow as they developm the MVP for HiveAuto, Inc.
+An example monorepo that runs .NET on the backend and NextJS on the front-end

 ## How to run
 You need to have `docker compose` installed in your system.